dchapyshev/aspia/source/common/web/README.md

 Purpose
 =======
-These scripts are intended for the server part of the Aspia update system.
+These scripts are intended for the server part of the SmartCafe update system.
 They are installed on the web server.

 Installation
 ------------